 - Prepare a classical (contest-level) solo to sing at the audition.
-Please bring a recorded accompaniment.
-(If accompaniment is not available, we’ll do the best we can!)
+Please bring a recorded accompaniment to connect to a provided Bluetooth speaker.
+(If you don't have an accompaniment we'll substitute another option for this portion of the audition).
 If you do not have a solo prepared, we’ll proceed to number 3.

 - Be prepared to vocalize and demonstrate the strengths and flexibility of your voice.